-- 17.2.1 It is recognised that people may wish to extend or add to their homes to meet changing household needs and circumstances, particularly including the need to work from home, to accommodate a growing family or to house dependent relatives. - 17.2.2 Applications should provide clear explanation of the need for additional space in the form proposed explaining how this will be ancillary to the main dwelling and used to meet the occupiers requirements. - 17.2.3 A wide range of issues can arise when developing annexes and outbuildings which are independent of the main dwelling and which are not related physically or functionally to the use or space needs of its existing occupants. - 17.2.4 For this reason conditions may be applied restricting use or ownership.
-These may, for example, restrict use or intensification of use for holiday accommodation as the Parish already has a more than plentiful supply (both registered and otherwise) and any additions will add to the need for mitigation of visitor pressure on the Protected Sites. - 17.2.5 The limit on expansion of 40% balances the need to create new space against the need to protect the existing housing stock from further imbalance in size distribution in relation to the small average family size (less than 2) in the Parish.
+- 19.2.1 It is recognised that people may wish to extend or add to their homes to meet changing household needs and circumstances, particularly including the need to work from home, to accommodate a growing family or to house dependent relatives. - 19.2.2 Whilst planning permission generally is not required for low/no impact home working, this policy recognises that such 'invisible' activities are a particularly important aspect of Holme's future, sustainable economic development.
+They have potential to provide year round employment and should be supported subject to neighbour amenity and other policies in this Plan. - 19.2.3 Applications should provide clear explanation of the need for additional space in the form proposed explaining how this will be ancillary to the main dwelling and used to meet the occupiers requirements. - 19.2.4 A wide range of issues can arise when developing annexes and outbuildings which are independent of the main dwelling and which are not related physically or functionally to the use or space needs of its existing occupants.

+- 19.2.5 For this reason conditions may be applied restricting use or ownership.
+These may, for example, restrict use or intensification of use for holiday accommodation as the Parish already has a more than plentiful supply (both registered and otherwise) and any additions will add to the need for mitigation of visitor pressure on the Protected Sites. - 19.2.6 The limit on expansion of 40% to the original dwelling balances the need to create new space against the need to protect the existing housing stock from further imbalance in size distribution in relation to the small average family size (less than 2) in the Parish. - 19.2.7 'Original dwelling' is defined in the glossary for the purposes of this policy.
+The definition reads "A building as it existed on the 1st July 1948 or, if constructed after the 1st July 1948, as it was originally built".